slowernews/wisdom-tldr/README.md

 > *'Our fearlessness shall be our secret weapon.' -- John Green*

-HOWEVER, there are same people acting stupid.
+HOWEVER... there are same people acting stupid.
 Easy wins if you can identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*